if (condition) true_action

 -

-function takes a matrix or array as an input and return a lower dimensional summary
+apply()function takes a matrix or array as an input and return a lower dimensional summary

-\rightarrow a vector giving the subscripts which the function will be applied over, e.g., for a matrix, 1 indicates a row and 2 indicates a columnFUN
+apply(X, MARGIN, FUN)X a matrix or an arrayMARGIN a vector giving the subscripts which the function will be applied over, e.g., for a matrix, 1 indicates a row and 2 indicates a columnFUN the function to be applied on each MARGINA data frame should not be used as an input in

 apply()